kitab-project-org/kitab-project-org.github.io/_posts/2021-11-22-Some-Suggestions-on-Using-OpenITI-Corpus.md

     analysis (primarily for passim), typically 300 words in length (about the length of a book page).
   term: milestone
-- def: Headers are found in text
-  term: header
 header:
   caption: Gentile Bellini - Scribe, 1479-1481 (Image courtesy of [Isabella Stewart
     Gardner Museum](https://www.gardnermuseum.org/experience/collection/10755), Boston)